 By 2008, over 5,000 participating school brigades were collecting drink pouches, yogurt cups and energy wrap bars.
 Then retailer Walgreens placed a huge order for upcycled products that would require approximately 10 million drink pouches.
 TerraCycle found that although Honest Tea was the primary sponsor of recycled juice pouches, most of the pouches collected by the brigades were Capri Sun, made by Kraft Foods.
 TerraCycle was not permitted to use their pouches until they got Kraft Foods’

 permission.
-Fortuitously, at around this time, Kraft was looking for ways to divert packaging that could not be recycled.
+Fortuitously, at around this time, Kraft was growing concerned that it didn't have a means by which to deal with unrecycled packaging.
 When Tom approached Kraft to sponsor the waste of their drink pouches, they explained that TerraCycle would be very helpful in creating the end-of-life solutions through consumer recycling of their products.
-Kraft liked TerraCycle’s business model because it educated people and rewarded them for doing the right thing.
-The partnership made TerraCycle a key component of Kraft’s sustainability endeavors while Kraft Foods became TerraCycle’s most important branded waste partner.
+Kraft liked TerraCycle’s business model.
+The partnership made TerraCycle a key component of Kraft’s sustainability endeavors.
+At the same time, Kraft became a credible waste partner for TerraCycle.

 The relationship with Kraft Foods precipitated important changes throughout the supply chain.
 For packaging, this meant that Kraft needed to consider how to optimize product design, use the right source materials and figure out up front what to do with it after consumers were done with it.
 One example of this was how TerraCycle influenced the design of the packaging for Kenco coffee beans, which were 100% Rainforest Alliance Certified.
 TerraCycle helped design the packaging and worked with consumers to collect used eco-refill bags to be upcycled into new consumer products.

 The notion of upcycling waste was starting to catch on.
 In 2008, TerraCycle partnered with Target and ran a campaign on the cover of Newsweek’s Green Issue convincing close to 50,000 readers to send in their plastic Target bags to TerraCycle to be upcycled into the world’s first reusable tote bag made from plastic bags.
 By 2010 the drink pouch brigade had collected and recycled over 50 million drink pouches, resulting in over USD 1 million in revenue to schools and NGOs in the process.
 By 2011, TerraCycle’s brigade program collected waste for 30 new products.
-Once word got around that the Capri Sun category was receiving positive public relations and positive feedback from consumers, other categories sought to get involved.
-By 2011, these additional categories included cookie wrappers (sponsored by Nabisco Cookies), cheese packaging (sponsored by Kraft Cheeses), lunch kits (Oscar Mayer Lunchables), the aforementioned drink pouches (Capri Sun, Kool-Aid, and DelMonte), Kenco eco refill bags, Tang pouches, and gum packaging (Trident).
+Once word got around that the Capri Sun category was receiving positive public relations and positive feedback from consumers, other categories sought to get involved like cookie wrappers (Nabisco Cookies), lunch kits (Oscar Mayer) cheese packaging (Kraft), the aforementioned drink pouches (Capri Sun, Kool-Aid, and DelMonte), Tang pouches, Kenco eco refill bags, and gum packaging (Trident).
 TerraCycle also expanded partners to Frito Lay (PepsiCo), Stonyfield Farm, Mars, Wrigley and others.
 Geographic

 expansion began in 2009 into Canada, Brazil and the UK and by 2013, TerraCycle was present in Norway, Spain, Germany, Israel, Ireland, Switzerland, Belgium, Argentina, and the Netherlands, Turkey, Hungary, Peurto Rico, Australia and New Zealand.
 This resulted in 120,000 brigade locations and over 2 million people collecting post-consumer waste globally.